facebookresearch/pytorch_GAN_zoo/README.md

 <img src="illustration.png" alt="celebaHQ">
 Picture: Generated samples from GANs trained on celebaHQ, fashionGen and DTD.

-This paper also implements the GDPP method and provides tools to generate images "inspired" from a given guide.
+This paper also implements the GDPP method and provides tools to generate images "inspired" from a given image reference.
 For all GANs architecture, the AC-GAN conditional training is available.

 ## Requirements